ahmedosamaft/Registration-System-V2/README.md

 - **Password**: The password is the same as the username (e.g., for username `d001`, the password is `d001`).

 ## Register
 Please note that the `Register` option is not yet implemented in this version of the Registration System.
-I'm continually working on enhancing the system's features and functionalities, and the "Register" option will be available in future updates.
+I'm continually working on enhancing the system's features and functionalities, and the `Register` option will be available in future updates.

 ## User Interface